sunkarisaideep/TSNPDCL-ELECTRICITY-BILL/README.md

 # TSNPDCL-ELECTRICITY-BILL-PREDICTION

+*Readit
+*Us a PC to Run python based cmd application

 Due to Covid-19, TS govt denied to produce Electricity Bill for the Domestic and Industrial sectors, and tend to reproduce the Electricity Bill for period of three months with lots of flaws as seen.
 Here is a Cmd based Python Application of calculating the "Telangana Electricity Bill -(TSNPDCL)" based on Present Tariff Rates only for the Domestic Sectors.